Visit our Sister Sites:

 You've always wondered about the name of that big plumed flower resembling a Rooster's Comb.
 It's Celosia!
 Not surprisingly, this flower is also called Cockscomb.
-Some refer to it as Woolflower, too.
-Now that you know the name (or names), you can plant this attractive flower as borders or for edging your flower garden.
+Some people refer to it as Woolflower, too.
+Now that you know the name (or names), you can plant this attractive flower as a border, or for edging your flower garden.

 Celosia colors include bright red, yellow, orange, crimson, rose, gold, bronze, and purple flowers.
 Flowers bloom in mid summer above attractive leaves.
 Different varieties grow from 10" up to 30".

 Celosia are used in vases and for bouquets, fresh or dried.
 Dry Celosia flowers in a cool, dry and dark place.

 Celosia are grown from seeds.
 The seeds are very fine, and require warm soil to sprout.
 We recommend an indoor start using a heated germination mat.
 Start them 4-6 weeks before the last frost in your area.